 The first of Bruce Moffett’s restaurants, Barrington’s has earned several accolades as an ideal destination for foodies.
 It serves simply perfect plates in an inviting, elegant and relaxing setting.

 Luce is located at the base of the Hearst Tower.
 Original artwork and lovely Murano glass enhance its appeal.
 The kitchen specializes in Tuscan cuisine.
-Its plates range from flavorful meats, pasta, and fish to mozzarella layered between fresh tomatoes, basil and olive oil.
+Its plates range from flavorful meats, fresh pasta, and fish to mozzarella layered between fresh tomatoes, basil and olive oil.

 You may also try the Agnolotti ala Piemontese (ravioli stuffed with parmesan, Swiss chard, and roasted veal).